Top 10 Tips for Financial Aid

 Prioritize your efforts, starting with the federal government.
 Then turn to the private sector for additional assistance.
 Visit FinAid.org to learn about all your funding opportunities.

 Learn all you can about the college financial aid process.
-Be sure to meet your aid administrator and establish a relationship.
+Be sure to meet your financial aid administrator and establish a relationship.

-Apply for aid as soon as possible after January 1.
+Apply for financial aid as soon as possible after January 1.
 Do not wait until you’ve filed your taxes or been admitted.
 The early bird always gets the worm — and sometimes the scholarship!

 Inform financial aid administrators about atypical expenses or unusual financial circumstances.
 Certain adjustments may be made to assist you.